Creative Capital: Philanthropic Model and Artist Services

 Creative Capital calls for artists to submit their project ideas through a free and open application for the Creative Capital Awards.
 After selecting artists for the awards, the organization applies a venture philanthropy model to help those artists develop their projects with funding, professional development, and advisory services, including artist coaching, communications and promotion, strategic planning, and legal and financial counsel.
-The award gives artists access to a series of gatherings, like the Artist Retreat, designed to connect them with a community of artists and professionals who can help realize and present their work at venues and organizations all over the world.
+The award gives artists access to a series of artist gatherings, like Creative Capital Carnival, designed to connect them with a community of artists and professionals who can help realize and present their work at venues and organizations all over the world.

 Creative Capital's approach centers on the idea that time and advisory services are as important to the creative process as money.
 As awardees' funded projects develop, Creative Capital staff meet with them to set goals and chart progress.
 Creative Capital provides funding at benchmark moments for each project, including initial funding, support to build the artist's personal and professional capacity, follow-up support for project production, funding for the project's premiere, and support for the project's expansion after its premiere.
 Of this type of support, Sheryl Oring, a Creative Capital Awardee, has said, "For mid-career artists like me, Creative Capital can help make the difference between whether we keep making art or give up."